 Via header and your IP address in the

 X-Forwarded-For header.
-The HTTP header is not modified, so most web servers do not recognize it as a proxy connection.
+Most web servers do not recognize an unmodified HTTP header as a proxy connection.

 Transparent proxies are useful for improving network speed.
-They are used by many cloud-based systems which use multiple proxies but always show the primary IP address.
-They are also used by some businesses as a resource sharing computer.
+Many cloud-based systems use multiple transparent proxies but always show the primary IP address.
+Some businesses also use them as a resource sharing computer.

 There are three types of Transparent proxies: